Wales will 'go toe to toe' at World Cup - Page

 Speaking to Radio Wales Breakfast, Page added: "It's one of those surreal moments where you wake up and realise we are off to the World Cup.
 It is unbelievable.

-"Even at the final whistle last night, I was thinking 'is this a cruel dream that I am having?'.
-But then when you realise it's reality, coming back to the hotel and celebrating with the players last night, then waking up this morning and having that realisation again that 'oh my god, we have done it'.
+"Even at the final whistle last night, I was thinking 'is this a cruel dream that I am having?'
+But then when you realise it's reality, coming back to the hotel and celebrating with the players last night, then waking up this morning and having that realisation again that we have done it.

 "It's such a proud moment for the nation."